As a volunteer you can make a real difference to The Sharpham Trust. And you’ll learn or burnish skills at the same time.

 - contribute to our rewilding project Wild for People

 - support our events

 We run weekly volunteer days that give you the chance to meet new people, learn a new skill, connect with nature and get active in beautiful and inspiring surroundings alongside the River Dart in a designated Area of Outstanding Natural Beauty.

-Occasionally we recruit volunteers for special projects, such as the Green Oak Bench project that took place in Spring 2017, and our Heritage Lottery Fund supported project Discovering Sharpham.
+Occasionally we recruit volunteers for special projects, such as the Green Oak Bench project, and our National Lottery Heritage Fund-supported project Discovering Sharpham.

 Find out more about volunteering at Sharpham

-If you are interested in volunteering at Sharpham, contact Maya Herbolzheimer on 01803 731802 or email [email protected]
+If you are interested in volunteering at Sharpham, contact 01803 731802 or email [email protected]